Board Meeting Agendas/Notices

 Abby Smith, Chief Financial Officer

-Debbie Hoadley joined Whitman Hospital and Medical Center in 1990.
-Debbie is the Director of Ancillary Services as well as the Director of Medical Staff Services at Whitman Hospital.
-In these roles, Debbie has many responsibilities and duties within the hospital, including overseeing the following ancillary departments: Laboratory, Imaging, Therapy, Food and Nutrition, Environmental, and Maintenance Services.
+Debbie Hoadley joined Whitman Hospital and Medical Clinics in 1990.
+Debbie is the Vice President of Outpatient Services as well as the Director of Medical Staff Services at Whitman Hospital.
+In these roles, Debbie has many responsibilities and duties within the hospital, including overseeing the following outpatient departments: Imaging, Laboratory, Orthopedic, Primary Care Clinics and Therapies.